madhukarkumar/singlestore-mcp-server/README.md

 ## Troubleshooting

 1. **Connection Issues**
-   - Verify credentials and host information
+   - Verify credentials and host information in your environment variables
    - Check SSL configuration
    - Ensure database is accessible from your network
+   - Check your firewall settings to allow outbound connections to your SingleStore database

 2. **Build Issues**
    - Clear node_modules and reinstall dependencies
    - Verify TypeScript configuration
-   - Check Node.js version compatibility
+   - Check Node.js version compatibility (should be 16+)

+3. **MCP Integration Issues**
+   - Verify the path to the server's build/index.js file is correct in your client configuration
+   - Check that all environment variables are properly set in your client configuration
+   - Restart your client application after making configuration changes
+   - Check client logs for any error messages related to the MCP server
+   - Try running the server standalone first to validate it works outside the client

 ## Contributing